 The Cadbury Research Library: Special Collections holds archives and manuscript collections of national and international importance which span more than ten centuries.
 These collections are a unique and invaluable resource for teaching, learning and research.
-We are committed to actively promoting our collections so as to maximise their potential for use by the wider community.
+We are committed to actively promoting our collections, maximising their potential for use by the wider community.

 Our particular strengths in archives and manuscripts include: